t-w/t-w.github.io/_posts/2019-01-08-rebuilding_broken_initram_debian_buster.markdown

 $ cat initrd-4.18-2_fixed_microcode.img initrd-4.18-2-fixed_initramfs.img > initrd-4.18-2-fixed.img
 {% endhighlight %}

-One again, I feel more convinced that switching to FreeBSD might be the best option in the era with Linux distros broken with systemd, unreliable/random disk ordering...
+Once again, I feel more convinced that switching to FreeBSD might be the best option in the era with Linux distros broken with systemd, unreliable/random disk ordering...